 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Yakult Honsha reported total greenhouse gas emissions of approximately 1,871,975,000 kg CO2e.
 This figure includes Scope 1 emissions of about 230,278,000 kg CO2e, Scope 2 emissions of approximately 151,027,000 kg CO2e, and significant Scope 3 emissions totalling around 1,490,669,000 kg CO2e.
-The Scope 3 emissions breakdown reveals substantial contributions from purchased goods and services (about 1,030,458,000 kg CO2e) and other categories such as capital goods and employee commute.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 1,030,458,000 kg CO2e) and capital goods (approximately 99,366,000 kg CO2e).
 Yakult Honsha has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 emissions by 42% by FY2030 from a FY2022 baseline.
 Additionally, the company targets a 25% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and reflect a commitment to sustainable practices in the food and beverage processing sector.
-Furthermore, Yakult aims to achieve a 10% reduction in GHG emissions in Japan (Scope 1 and 2) by the end of fiscal 2024 compared to fiscal 2018 levels.
-The company is also committed to no deforestation across its primary commodities by December 31, 2025.
-Overall, Yakult Honsha's emissions data and climate commitments demonstrate a proactive approach to addressing climate change and reducing its carbon footprint.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Yakult has committed to reducing GHG emissions in Japan (Scope 1 and 2) by 10% by the end of fiscal 2024 compared to fiscal 2018 levels.
+The company also aims for a 27.5% reduction in Scope 1 and 2 emissions by 2030, relative to 2019 levels.
+In a long-term vision, Yakult has announced plans to achieve carbon neutrality in three key areas—manufacturing, mobility products (electrification), and energy use—by 2035.
+These initiatives reflect Yakult Honsha's commitment to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents